mpuig/repomixer/repomix-output/https___github.com_google_adk-docs.md

 **Why use them?** Callbacks unlock significant flexibility and enable advanced agent capabilities:

 * **Observe & Debug:** Log detailed information at critical steps for monitoring and troubleshooting.
 * **Customize & Control:** Modify data flowing through the agent (like LLM requests or tool results) or even bypass certain steps entirely based on your logic.
 * **Implement Guardrails:** Enforce safety rules, validate inputs/outputs, or prevent disallowed operations.
 * **Manage State:** Read or dynamically update the agent's session state during execution.
 * **Integrate & Enhance:** Trigger external actions (API calls, notifications) or add features like caching.

 !!! tip
     When implementing security guardrails and policies, use ADK Plugins for better modularity and flexibility than Callbacks.
 For more details, see [Callbacks and Plugins for Security Guardrails](/adk-docs/safety/#callbacks-and-plugins-for-security-guardrails).

 **How are they added:**

 ???
 "Code"
     === "Python"

         ```python
         --8<-- "examples/python/snippets/callbacks/callback_basic.py:callback_basic"
         ```

+    === "Typescript"

+        ```typescript
+        --8<-- "examples/typescript/snippets/callbacks/callback_basic.ts:callback_basic"
+        ```

     === "Go"